 existing system of reuse in Khulna, the present condition can be improved.

-5. Waste generation in
+5. Waste generation in developed countries.

 Developed country produce more solid waste than other country.